ndlevinzon/Comp_Chem/Cheminformatics/Analogs/README.md

 ```
 |Dir_Source|mol#|id_num|flexiblecode|matched|nscored|time|hac|setnum|matnum|rank|charge|elect|gist|vdW|psol|asol|tStrain|mStrain|rec_d|r_hyd|Total|
 ```
 To do this, I first use process_dock_output.py to generate a dir_list file.
-Then I use a Python environment running Python2.7 in order to run extract_all_blazing_fast.py on my dir_list:
+Then I use a Python environment running Python2.7 to run extract_all_blazing_fast.py on my dir_list:
 ```
 >> process_dock_output.py
 >> python2 extract_all_blazing_fast.py ./dir_list
 ```
 From here, I usually import the data into Microsoft Excel to generate the correctly-formatted .CSV (but I am sure there is a more elegant way to do this).
-Finally, run ligand_analog_curves and
+Finally, run ligand_analog_curves.py and ligand_analog_statistics.py (in that order) for the results of the analog procedure.

 ## SMI_Filter.py
 This application is built on top of ChemAxon's CXCALC to take in a .SMI input and calculate each entry's pKa/b and Lipinski RO5